KarMarsten/VolumeCrisis/README.md

 ## 🐛 Known Issues

 - Test sound uses custom tone generation (system sounds don't respect volume settings)
-- Volume controls only affect the app's test sound (iOS restrictions prevent system volume control)
+- App volume controls only affect the app's test sound
+- System volume ceiling requires app to be running (foreground or background) to enforce
 - Presets are stored in memory (will reset when app is closed)
 - Background execution requires device sound to be on (volume > 0)